Indonesia c.bank says monetary policy to remain pro-stability

 JAKARTA, Nov 30 (Reuters) - Indonesia's central bank governor Perry Warjiyo said on Wednesday that monetary policy will remain pro-stability and that energy subsidies next year will allow Bank Indonesia (BI) to raise interest rates in a measured way.

+Warjiyo said other central bank tools will be geared toward maintaining economic growth, which is seen between 4.5%-5.3% next year and between 4.7%-5.5% in 2024.

+Warjiyo was speaking at BI's annual gathering with bankers, government officials and other financial regulators.

-(Reporting by Gayatri Suroyo Writing by Ed Davies Editing by Kanupriya Kapoor)
+(Reporting by Stefanno Sulaiman, Gayatri Suroyo, Fransiska Nangoy and Ananda Teresia Writing by Ed Davies Editing by Kanupriya Kapoor)

 ((Ed.Davies@thomsonreuters.com;))